-Text messaging is obviously a powerful tool that enables you to contact leads directly, but are carrier violations preventing your texts from being delivered?
+Text messaging, also known as SMS marketing, is a powerful tool that enables you to contact people directly.
+But carrier violations may be preventing your texts from being delivered.

 In fact, 54 percent of consumers have said they would like to receive promotions via text messages.

 However, your SMS marketing success can suffer from simple mistakes that will get your message blocked by phone carriers.

 Why would a text message not be delivered?

 A text message may not be delivering to a person because they have opted out, the mobile number is invalid, or because the carrier blocked your message.

 Reasons a text message won’t deliver